 Three more Morcellator Lawsuits

-Before the FDA released its strengthened warnings, at least three more morcellator lawsuits had been filed in the interim by cancer patients and their loved ones.
+Before the FDA released its strengthened warnings, at least three more morcellator lawsuits had been filed by cancer patients and/or their loved ones.

 Woman Files Suit Five Months Before Dying